mv1388/aitoolbox/README.md

 Still work in progress...
 Different NLP data processing functions and NLP oriented task performance evaluation definitions such as Q&A, summarization, machine translation, ...

+## kerastrain

+Beta version of TrainLoop framework which is mainly developed for PyTorch but ported here to Keras

 # Examples of package usage